aptech/docs/docs/CR-varmall.rst

     :param vc: covariance matrix.
     :type vc: KxK matrix

-    :returns: ll (*scalar*), log-likelihood.
+    :return ll: log-likelihood.
 If the calculation fails *ll* is set to missing value with error code:

         ============= ==============================
         Error Code    Reason for Failure